yururyuru00/DeepGraphClustering/README.md

 # DeepGraphClustering
 python scripts for my academic research#2

-Just practice not worth contributing to you :[
+Just practice, these scripts are not worth contributing to you :[